WokFriedE/CheckMate/README.md

         - CRUD operations should be set up in frontend and backend.
    2. Import Export
       - Title: Inventory Page - Import Export
-      - User Story: Staff (organizer) should be able to add and update their items and inventory quantities.
+      - User Story: Staff (organizer) should be able to import and export their inventory using CSV files.
       - Story Points: 2
       - DOR:
         - There should be an import that allows for CSVs to be used with item names and quantities.